What is tuberous sclerosis?

 - The greater the number of tumours (cortical tubers) in the brain, the greater the severity of seizures.

 Developmental delay and behavioural problems may also occur.
-Symptoms include mild to severe mental retardation, autism, attention deficit disorder (ADD), anxiety, depression, paranoia and schizophrenia.
+Symptoms include mild to severe intellectual disability, autism, attention deficit disorder (ADD), anxiety, depression, paranoia and schizophrenia.

 Other signs and symptoms of tuberous sclerosis include: